 Other factors may have contributed to the crash of 1993.
-Some evidence implies that zooplankton production in the 1990s was less than in the 1980s, thereby causing food to be limited at the time of a peaking population.
-This hypothesis is somewhat supported by the fact that the average size-at-age of herring had been decreasing since the mid-1980s as population numbers were rising.
+Some evidence implies that zooplankton production in the 1990's was less than in the 1980's, thereby causing food to be limited at the time of a peaking population.
+This hypothesis is offered some support by the fact that the average size-at-age of herring had been decreasing since the mid-1980s as population numbers were rising.
 Poor nutrition may also increase susceptibility of herring to disease.

-Predation also plays a role in herring population dynamics as they are a primary forage fish within the Prince William Sound ecosystem.
+Predation also plays a role in herring population dynamics, as they are a primary forage fish within the Prince William Sound ecosystem.
 It is plausible that the small herring population is fighting an on-going disease problem and is further being kept in check by predators such as whales, seals, sea lions and seabirds.

 Despite the numerous studies directed at understanding the effects of oil on herring, the causes constraining population recovery are not well understood.
 A combination of factors, including disease, predation and poor recruitment appear to contribute to the continued suppression of herring populations in the Sound.
-In summary, Pacific herring have not met their recovery objective.
+In summary, PWS Pacific herring have not met their recovery objective.
 No strongly successful year class has been recruited into the population and health indices suggest that herring in the Sound are not fit.
-Therefore, the Pacific herring are classified as not recovering.
+Therefore, the Pacific herring are considered to be not recovering from the effects of the spill.